K-theory of admissible Zariski-Riemann spaces: Modules on admissible Zariski-Riemann spaces

 \begin{lemma} The canonical functor

-is an equivalence (within the 2-category of categories). \end{lemma} \begin{proof} Clearly, the pullback of a locally free module is locally free again.
+is an equivalence (within the 2-category of categories). \end{lemma} \begin{proof} Clearly, the pullback of a vector bundle is again a vector bundle.
 Hence fully faithfulness follows from the corresponding statement for finitely presented modules.
-It remains to show that the functor is essentially surjective, so let $F$ be a locally free $\O_{\skp{X}_U}$-module.
-Since the topological space $\skp{X}_U$ is coherent (Lemma~\ref{ZR-coherent_sober--lem}, we may assume that there exists a finite cover $\skp{X}_U = V_1 \cup \ldots\cup V_k$ of quasi-compact open subsets such that $F|_{V_i} \cong \O_{V_i}^{n_i}$ for all $i$ and suitable natural numbers $n_i$.
+It remains to show that the functor is essentially surjective, so let $F$ be a locally free $\O_{\skp{X}_U}$-module of finite rank.
+Since the topological space $\skp{X}_U$ is coherent, we may assume that there exists a finite cover $\skp{X}_U = V_1 \cup \ldots\cup V_k$ of quasi-compact open subsets such that $F|_{V_i} \cong \O_{V_i}^{n_i}$ for all $i$ and suitable natural numbers $n_i$.
 Hence we can argue by induction on $k$ and reduce to the case when $k=2$.
 There exists a $U$-modification $X_0$ and quasi-compact open subsets $V_1'$ and $V_2'$ of $X_0$ such that $V_i = p_0\inv(V_i')$ for $i=1,2$ and $V_1\cap V_2 = p_0\inv(V_1'\cap V_2')$ and there exists $\O_{V_i'}$-modules $G_i$ such that $p_0^*G_i \cong F|_{V_i}$ where $p_0 \colon \skp{X}_U \to X_0$ denotes the canonical projection.
 By general properties of sheaves on limits of locally ringed spaces we have a bijection

 where $p_{\alpha,0} \colon X_\alpha\to X_0$ is the transition map \cite[ch.
 0, Thm.
 4.2.2]{fuji-kato}.
 Hence there exists an $\alpha$ such that $p_{\alpha,0}^*G_1$ and $p_{\alpha,0}^*G_2$ glue to a locally free sheaf $G$ on $X_\alpha$ which further pulls back to $F$ which shows that the functor in question is essentially surjective. \end{proof}